Tomato Companion Plants

 Basil

 Basil is one of my favorite tomato companion plants.
-It repels pests like aphids, whiteflies, and thrips, and it helps shade the roots of the tomato plant.
+It repels pests like tomato horn worm, aphids, whiteflies, and thrips, and it helps shade the roots of the tomato plant.

 Harvest basil leaves often by pinching the tops back.
 This will encourage a fuller and bushier plant.